 If you have any food left that you think is the source of your illness, keep it in a sealed container in the fridge as it may be needed for testing to confirm your suspicions.

 Exclusion from Work or School

 You may have to take time off from school or work until your symptoms pass and/or further faecal samples return clear tests.
-Each case will be considered individually and a decision on the length of exclusion from school or work will be based on the risk of spread of the infection.
+Each case will be considered and the length of time excluded from school or work will be based on the risk of spread of the infection.